Learning Goal-Oriented Vision-and-Language Navigation with Self-Improving Demonstrations at Scale

-\paragraph{Self-Improving Agents.} A self-improving agent is capable of autonomously enhancing its performance through iterative feedback to achieve continuous improvement without extensive human intervention~\citep{lin1992self, singh2023beyond}.
-Significant progress has been made in various fields such as mathematical reasoning~\citep{yuan2023scalingrelationshiplearningmathematical, zhao2025sirius}, software engineering~\citep{hu2024self} and robotic manipulation~\citep{bousmalis2023robocat}.
-The quality of self-generated data can be improved through various techniques, including model's self-feedback~\citep{wu2024meta, yuan2024self}, reward ranked or rejection sampling finetuning~\citep{dong2023raft, zelikman2022star, xiong2025minimalist}.
-However, in robotics tasks, complicated sampling strategies are impractical due to the intricate evaluation of alignment of instruction-trajectory pairs~\citep{wang2024bootstrapping}, and the key obstacle is the quality of demonstrations rather than correctness (\textit{e.g.}, both exploration trajectories and shortest paths are correct, but the former provides better demonstrations than the latter).
-In SID, the agent is capable of iteratively improving itself by leveraging its own generated trajectories, elevating the dependence on extra data generator and sophisticated negative sample processing.
+\textbf{Self-Improving Agents} are capable of autonomously enhancing themselves through iterative feedback to achieve continuous improvement without extensive human intervention~\cite{lin1992self, singh2023beyond}.
+Significant progress has been made in various fields such as mathematical reasoning~\cite{yuan2023scalingrelationshiplearningmathematical, zhao2025sirius}, software engineering~\cite{hu2024self} and robotic manipulation~\cite{bousmalis2023robocat}.
+The quality of self-generated data can be improved through various techniques, including model's self-feedback~\cite{wu2024meta, yuan2024self}, reward ranked or rejection sampling finetuning~\cite{dong2023raft, zelikman2022star, xiong2025minimalist}.
+However, in robotics tasks, complicated sampling strategies are impractical due to the intricate evaluation of alignment of instruction-trajectory pairs~\cite{wang2024bootstrapping}, and the key obstacle is the quality of demonstrations rather than correctness (\textit{e.g.}, both exploration trajectories and shortest paths are correct, but the former provides better demonstrations than the latter).
+In SID, the agent is capable of iteratively improving itself by leveraging its own generated trajectories, eliminating the dependence on extra data generators.

-\paragraph{Learning with Demonstrations.} Learning from demonstrations to overcome inefficient exploration~\citep{nair2018overcoming} is essential for sparse-reward tasks such as robotic navigation and manipulation.
-For instance, TCN~\citep{sermanet2018time} offers a approach to learning from video demonstrations for tasks requiring temporal understanding.
-RoboTube~\citep{xiong2022robotube} showcases the potential to learn household manipulation tasks from human videos demonstrations with simulated environments.
-More recently, RLDG~\citep{xu2024rldg} distills generalist policies from RL-generated trajectories to reduce human dependency and enhance adaptability.
-In goal-oriented navigation, Habitat-Web~\citep{ramrakhya2022habitat} leverages human demonstrations to train exploration-aware agents for object navigation.
+\textbf{Learning with Demonstrations} to overcome inefficient exploration~\cite{nair2018overcoming} is essential for sparse-reward tasks such as robotic navigation and manipulation.
+For instance, TCN~\cite{sermanet2018time} offers an approach to learning from video demonstrations for tasks requiring temporal understanding.
+RoboTube~\cite{xiong2022robotube} showcases the potential to learn household manipulation tasks from human videos demonstrations with simulated environments.
+More recently, RLDG~\cite{xu2024rldg} distills generalist policies from RL-generated trajectories to reduce human dependency and enhance adaptability.
+In goal-oriented navigation, Habitat-Web~\cite{ramrakhya2022habitat} leverages human demonstrations to train exploration-aware agents for object navigation.
 Unlike these approaches, SID bootstraps from the agent's self-demonstrations iteratively, enabling strong exploration policy without external human effort.